If you're using Firefox, some parts of this site may look odd. Thanks for your patience while I wait for a plug-in update.

 5. Use short sentences

 I’ve talked about the verbs (points nos.
 1 & 2) in “3 ways to cut the clutter from your writing.”
-In this post, I’ll talk briefly why you should use short, concise words and short sentences (nos.
+In this post, I’ll talk briefly why you should use short, concise words and write short sentences (nos.
 3-5) and what specifically to look out for.

 Why use short, concise terms & short sentences?

+Why should you use short, concise terms and short sentences?
+Think about why you’re writing in the first place.
+It’s to share your ideas so that your readers “get” what you’re saying.
 Difficult words—including most jargon—and long sentences force the reader to work hard.
-And that will make them less interested in what you have to say.
+And that will make them less interested in what you have to say and less able to understand what you are saying.

 3 things to look out for